6 Major Takeaways from PFOA/PFOS CERCLA Designation

 2. No exemptions for any industry, but enforcement will prioritize “Major PRPs” and accompanying memo provides EPA approach on enforcement.

 The EPA did not include formal exemptions in the final CERCLA rule, but they did release a separate CERCLA enforcement discretion policy memo.
 The EPA has well-established enforcement discretion policies that provide liability protections to parties in certain circumstances, such as innocent landowners, de micromis parties, residential property owners at or near Superfund sites, and contiguous property owners.
 The memorandum provides information about how EPA will exercise its enforcement discretion under the CERCLA concerning PFAS.
 In it, the EPA emphasizes that “the rule does not change the statute’s liability framework, which provides liability protections in certain circumstances for parties that are not primarily responsible.”
-The memorandum directs EPA enforcement and compliance to focus on holding responsible entities considered “major principal responsible parties (PRPs)” who significantly contributed to releasing PFAS contamination into the environment, including:
+The memorandum directs EPA enforcement and compliance to focus on holding responsible entities considered “major PRPs” who significantly contributed to releasing PFAS contamination into the environment, including:

-• Parties that have manufactured PFAS or used PFAS in the manufacturing process;
+• parties that have manufactured PFAS or used PFAS in the manufacturing process,

-• Federal facilities; and
+• federal facilities and

-• Other industrial parties.
+• other industrial parties.

 The EPA policy also clarifies that they do not intend to pursue entities where equitable factors do not support enforcement against them for PFAS actions or costs under CERCLA, including (but not limited to):